Syllabus

 - No late projects are accepted.

 Attending class and actively engaging with the lecture content and activities in class is crucial to your own and your classmates learning.
 This is especially true in Math 241: Data Science, as much of the learning will happen through active learning.
-Because of this, attendance and active participation in class is required for Math 241: Data Science.
+Because of this, I will be taking attendance at each lecture and noting participation in class and in Slack.

 Distribution Requirements